Chess (musical): Act 1

-The chess tournament proceeds.
+The chess match proceeds.
 Distracted by the loss of Florence's love, however, Freddie flounders, leaving himself just one more loss away from losing his title ("Chess #2").
 Due to Freddie's atrocious attitude, Florence finally deserts him ("Florence Quits"), whereby Freddie ponders how his unhappy childhood left him the man he is today ("Pity the Child").
-He sends The Arbiter a letter of resignation, resulting in Anatoly's becoming the new world champion.
+He sends the Arbiter a letter of resignation, resulting in Anatoly becoming the new world champion.
 Anatoly immediately defects from the Soviet Union and seeks asylum at the British embassy ("Defection" / "Embassy Lament").
 Florence, accompanying Anatoly, reflects on their newfound romance ("Heaven Help My Heart").
 Meanwhile, Walter tips off the press about this scandal.
 When the mob of reporters ambush Anatoly and ask why he is deserting his country ("Anatoly and the Press"), he tells them that he will never truly leave his homeland. ("Anthem").